Massachusetts v. EPA: Opinion of the Court

 "The Administrator shall by regulation prescribe (and from time to time revise) in accordance with the provisions of this section, standards applicable to the emission of any air pollutant from any class or classes of new motor vehicles or new motor vehicle engines, which in his judgment cause, or contribute to, air pollution which may reasonably be anticipated to endanger public health or welfare."

-The CAA defines "air pollutant" as "any air pollution agent or combination of such agents, including any physical, chemical, biological, radioactive ... substance or matter which is emitted into or otherwise enters the ambient air".
 The majority opinion commented that "greenhouse gases fit well within the CAA's capacious definition of air pollutant."

+On the second merits question, the Court found the agency's rationale for not regulating to be inadequate and required the agency to articulate a reasonable basis for their decision related to whether an air pollutant "cause[s], or contribute[s] to, air pollution which may reasonably be anticipated to endanger public health or welfare".
+The Court distinguishes Heckler v.
+Chaney, which held that refusal to initiate an enforcement action was presumed to be discretionary by law, from the EPA's refusal to promulgate a rule.
+The divided Court said the EPA's discretion "does not extend to the refusal to execute domestic laws".

 Finally, the Court remanded the case to the EPA, requiring the agency to review its contention that it has discretion in regulating carbon dioxide and other greenhouse gas emissions.
-The Court found the current rationale for not regulating to be inadequate and required the agency to articulate a reasonable basis in order to avoid regulation.

 Roberts' dissent

 Chief Justice Roberts authored a dissenting opinion.
 First, the dissent condemns the majority's "special solicitude" conferred to Massachusetts as having no basis in Supreme Court cases dealing with standing.
 The dissent compares the majority opinion to "the previous high-water mark of diluted standing requirements," United States v.
 SCRAP (1973).
-Roberts then argues that the alleged injury (i.e., Massachusetts' loss of land because of rising sea levels) is too speculative and without adequate scientific support.
+Roberts then argues that the record supports an alternate explanation for the loss of land other than rising sea levels caused by climate change.
 The dissent also finds that even if there is a possibility that the state may lose some land because of global warming, the effect of obliging the EPA to enforce automobile emissions is hypothetical at best.
 According to Roberts, there is not a traceable causal connection between the EPA's refusal to enforce emission standards and petitioners' injuries.
 Finally, the dissent maintains that redressability of the injuries is even more problematic given that countries such as India and China are responsible for the majority of the greenhouse-gas emissions.
 The Chief Justice concludes by accusing the majority of lending the Court as a convenient forum for policy debate and of transgressing the limited role afforded to the Supreme Court by the U.S. Constitution.